autocrossblog/autocrossblog.github.io/_posts/2007-07-25-fuel-water-and-electricity-bangs-head-on-wall.md

 permalink: fuel-water-and-electricity-bangs-head-on-wall
 image:
 categories: [ 240z, datsun, megasquirt ]
+description: Discover how a group of friends troubleshoot fuel leaks, coolant leaks, and blown fuses in a car makeover, strengthening teamwork and engineering skil...
 ---

 Fuel leaks, coolant leaks, and blown fuses.
 That about sums up the evening...

 First off, a HUGE thanks to everyone who came over tonight.
 Henry, Ronnie, Terec, Ian, Eric, Scott, and Andy, without you guys helping out I wouldn't have gotten anything done tonight!